2024–25 Highland Football League: Highland League play-off

-Subject to the tier 6 champion clubs meeting the required licensing criteria for promotion, a play-off was scheduled to place between the winners of the 2024–25 Midlands Football League, 2024–25 North Caledonian Football League and the 2024–25 North Region Junior Football League, with the winners then playing Rothes, who finished bottom of the Highland League.
+Subject to the tier 6 champion clubs meeting the required licensing criteria for promotion, a play-off was scheduled to place between the winners of the 2024–25 Midlands Football League (Dundee North End), 2024–25 North Caledonian Football League (Invergordon) and the 2024–25 North Region Junior Football League (Culter), with the winners then playing Rothes, who finished bottom of the Highland League.
 However, none of the tier 6 champions had the required SFA licence and as such there was no promotion to, or relegation from, the Highland League.

+This would be the last season the Midlands League would feature as a feeder league to the Highland League, as they would move to become a feeder league to the Lowland League East ahead of the 2026–27 season.